Five-Spice Cabbage Salad

 - 1 tsp.
 Lemon Juice.

-First, toss the cabbage shreds with the salt and leave to soften and wilt for at least an hour.
+- Toss the Cabbage shreds with the salt and leave to soften and wilt for at least an hour.